 In addition to your camera, you will need to have a laptop with editing software to get the most out of the workshop.

 The workshop will be built around the following

 - Explore the concepts of contrast, tone, and high and low key images

 - Post processing techniques to get the most out of the images you make

 The aim is to give you the confidence to go out and make compelling black and white photographs.

 This is a one day workshop.
 There is an introductory lesson, and then we take our cameras and explore the Estate.
 The afternoon will be spent learning processing techniques and you will be guided as you work on your photographs.

-If you have any questions, or want to book for the workshop, please mail me at : firstname.lastname@example.org
+If you have any questions please mail me at : email@example.com